-- Metering arrangement including: - Specific models and specifications of CTs to be utilized if applicable - Mounting method for CTs as applicable - Size and specifications for CT cabinet as applicable - Routing and size of conduits and wiring interconnecting CTs with meter enclosure - Specific models and specification of meter enclosure - All included Figures identified by UCF for the service type.
+- Specific models and specifications of CTs to - Mounting method for CTs as applicable - Size and specifications for CT cabinet as applicable - Routing and size of conduits and wiring interconnecting CTs with meter enclosure - Specific models and specification of meter enclosure - All included Figures identified by UCF for the service type.
 Designer shall identify any aspects of the Figure that cannot or will not be provided.
 All requested Figures shall be submitted to UES through the UCF Project Manager at the 50% and 100% construction document submission.